lineality/invert_colors_minimal_chrome_extension/README.md

 Maybe what you load from the extension store is not what it says.
 Maybe it will be replaced with updated different code at any time.
 This is a few lines of code you can easily install yourself manually for an extension you can 100% understand and trust.
-(As far as I undersand...that is the goal.)
+(As far as I understand...that is the goal.)

 # Steps to Deploy Extension Yourself from Code
 1. Create a new directory(folder) and put these two files in it:
 - manifest.json
-- invert_color_minimal_chrome_content.js
+- invert_colors.js

-Note: The "invert_color_minimal_chrome_content.js" file should be just one line of code:
+Note: The "invert_colors.js" file should be just one line of code:
 ```
 document.body.style.filter = "invert(100%)";
 ```